cristmasbox/LatLong/README.md

 * `X` and `Y`is calculated later.<br><br>

 So to calculate the distance we have to get `a`, `o`, `f`, `X` and `Y`.
 <br><br>

 First we have to get `a`, the equatorial radius.
 You can get it by calling my class:
 ```
 double a = LatLong.radiusEquatorial;
 ```

+> [!TIP]
-Or you can go to https://www.heret.de/mathe/erde.shtml and copy the "Äquatorradius", which is `6378137`m.
+> Alternatively you can go to https://www.heret.de/mathe/erde.shtml and copy the "Äquatorradius", which is `6378137`m.

 <br><br>